-Finding The Right Marketing Channels
+Finding the Right Marketing Channels

-The quest to find the right marketing channels is never ending.
+The quest to find the right marketing channels is never-ending.
 As I explore and test new channels, I can learn from the successes and failures and apply that to new channels going forward.
-Some of the channels I will be focusing on are paid ad spots on Instagram and Facebook re-targeting.
+Some of the channels I will be focusing on are paid ad spots on Instagram and Facebook retargeting.

-In the name of starting quickly I broke a cardinal rule of SEO and ecommerce… I copied many manufacturers product descriptions.
-Writing product descriptions is hard work, but slowly, one by one I am re-writing product descriptions with unique and hopefully compelling descriptions.
+In the name of starting quickly, I broke a cardinal rule of SEO and ecommerce: I copied many manufacturer’s product descriptions.
+Writing product descriptions is hard work but slowly, one by one, I am re-writing product descriptions with unique — and hopefully, compelling — descriptions.
 Over time and in the long run, this should help with SEO and conversion.

 Search Engine Optimization

 I am trying to write a short, once-a-week blog post and continue to optimize my site for relevant keywords.
-A never ending battle.
+A never-ending battle.

 Shortly, I will be investing in some better photography equipment.
-I already have a decent camera, but I’m planning on upgrading my white backdrop to a actual light tent.
+I already have a decent camera, but I’m planning on upgrading my white backdrop to an actual light tent.
 I am also looking at some proper photography lights.
 An investment of just over $100.

 As you can see, a lot of wheels have been turning on the background.
 From conversion optimization to marketing to accounting and operations — everything has been slowly building up and continues to be built.
 What’s important to realize and take away is that building a business takes time.
 There are literally hundreds of things to do and that list is organic; it’s constantly changing and growing.
 However, every single one of those things stems from starting.